Last Updated: March 16, 2021

 But that’s not always the case.

-More importantly, serving wine at proper temperatures reveal their true tasting notes and aroma.
+More importantly, serving wine at proper temperatures reveals their true tasting notes and aroma.

-In general, you should serve red wines are best served at 62 to 68 degrees, keeping full-bodied ones, like Cabernet Sauvignon, on the warmer side.
+In general, red wines are best served at 62 to 68 degrees, keeping full-bodied ones, like Cabernet Sauvignon, on the warmer side.
 You’ll enjoy a refreshing sip of whites when you serve in the range of 50 to 60 degrees.